-I had a discussion with Thomas Basboll (@inframethod) on Twitter that started with a comment I had on a blogpost in which he tried to justify the exclusion of current AI systems (computers, robots, text generating systems, like GPT-3) from ‘our system of rights’.
+In a blogpost Thomas Basboll (@inframethod) argues for the exclusion of current AI systems (computers, robots, text generating systems, like GPT-3) from ‘our system of rights’.

 Thomas wrote: Once we realize that a machine is just a physical process, the issue of #robotrights dissolves.

 My response (on Twitter) was:

 On the contrary: because the robot/machine is not just a physical proces #robotrights is an issue.
 The artificial intelligent autonomous machine is the physical objectification of the Cartesian idea of causa sui (= God).